10-Gayatri/Bynry_gas_utlitity_project/bynry_gas_util_task-main/bynry_gas_util_task-main/README.md

 ## DB Instructions
 - For building a case study solution, the user for the customer service representative was created in DB itself.
 Thus, once migrated, create a user with group ampping named csr

-## Technical consult
-The solution was developed by Fakhruddin Ezzey.
-For any issues, please contact
-- Email: fakhruddinezzey358@gmail.com
-- Mobile Number: +91 6354023460